UCSBCarpentry/2020-01-31-UCSB-SQL/_episodes/01-select.md

 > ~~~
 > {: .bash}
 >
+> **Windows** To get into SQLite with the Windows command prompt either double-click your sqlite.exe file which will automatically open SQLite in
+> the command prompt or open the command prompt, navigate to the folder where the .exe file is saved (cd) and use command 'sqlite3'.
+If
+> you unzipped the SQLite download to a new folder called 'sqlite' on your C: drive per the instructions, use the following command:
+> ~~~
+> > cd C:\sqlite
+> > sqlite3 C:\Desktop\survey.db
+> ~~~
+> *filepath depends on where your survey.db is saved*
+> {: .source}
 > The SQLite command is `sqlite3` and you are telling SQLite to open up
 > the `survey.db`.
 You need to specify the `.db` file otherwise, SQLite
 > will open up a temporary, empty database.